 The limitation of a handheld unit is less wattage, compared to a fixed mount.
 Range of a handheld also typically suffers because there is no external antenna.
 Remember that a VHF's range is line-of-sight; so an 8 foot antenna, or mast-top antenna used by most Fixed Mount VHF's will give you much more range.
 Also, fixed mount units are usually 25 Watts, compared to the 5 or 6 Watts for the majority of handheld VHF.

 Every fixed mount VHF radio sold today offers DSC, or Digital Selective Calling.
-Standard and Icom's new DSC handheld radio's will allow you to contact a similarly equipped craft directly by means of a unique MMSI number, or to send a distress signal with your MMSI identity and location, by a simple press of the button.
+Standard and Icom's DSC handheld radio's will allow you to contact a similarly equipped craft directly by means of a unique MMSI number, or to send a distress signal with your MMSI identity and location, by a simple press of the button.

-MMSI numbers are issued at no cost by Industry Canada
+MMSI numbers are issued at no cost by Industry Canada - Spectrum Management.

 We carry a large selection of both handheld and fixed mount VHF radios, from trusted manufacturers such as Standard Horizon, Raymarine, Simrad and ICOM.